ivichadriana/deconvolution_sc_sn_comparison/README.md

     - [3_run_bayesprism](scripts/3_run_bayesprism_sim.sh)
         - Runs [script for deconvolution](scripts/BayesPrism_sim.R) through BayesPrism/InstaPrism using the references and pseudobulks created on 2.Tutorials on InstaPrism available [here](https://github.com/humengying0907/InstaPrismSourceCode).
     - [4_process_results_sim.sh](scripts/4_process_results_sim.sh)
-        - Runs (script to process the results from deconvolution)[scripts/process_results.py] (only of simulation), computes RMSE and Pearson, and puts it in a format for analysis.
+        - Runs [script to process the results from deconvolution](scripts/process_results.py) (only of simulation), computes RMSE and Pearson, and puts it in a format for analysis.

 - You can look at the results in the results notebooks after!
 All plots included in all figures of the paper will be available in these.